Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, caviar and black cod purchased from Southeast Alaska fishermen.
 Of course it's not all fish, and any dietary requirements can be accommodated.
 Dinner will be served alongside a selection of boutique wines or specialty beers from Alaskan Brewing Company in Juneau.

-We believe that one of the best ways to teach is by demonstrating, and to this end, Andy will be shooting alongside you, demonstrating his vision, technique and sharing his love and knowledge of wildlife and the landscape.
+We believe that one of the best ways to teach is by demonstrating, and to this end, Juan will be shooting alongside you, demonstrating his vision, technique and sharing his love and knowledge of wildlife and the landscape.
 However, the priority is always you, and helping you get the best images you can get.
 Your shots come first.

 The biggest advantage of having small groups is the flexibility they provide for customizing and adjusting both the schedule and agenda to suit the interests of the group while being able to maintain the flexibility required by variable weather.
 This allows us to cover only those topics that you are all interested in, including: